Jawbone/JBChartView/README.md

 ### The Old School Way

-The simpliest way to use JBChartView with your application is to drag and drop the <i>/Classes</i> folder into you're Xcode 5 project.
+The simplest way to use JBChartView with your application is to drag and drop the <i>/Classes</i> folder into you're Xcode 5 project.
 It's also recommended you rename the <i>/Classes</i> folder to something more descriptive (ie. "<i>Jawbone - JBChartView</i>").

 <center>
 	<img src="https://raw.github.com/Jawbone/JBChartView/master/Screenshots/installation.png">